Minor in Geographic Information Science

 Foundations of GIS – complete the following two courses (6 credits):

-- CRP 351X: Intermediate Geographic Information Systems (3 credits), Fall, Spring, Summer, or substitute GEOL 452: GIS for Geoscientists (3 credits)
+- CRP 351: Intermediate Geographic Information Systems (3 credits), Fall, Spring, Summer [GEOL 452: GIS for Geoscientists (3 credits) can be used as a substitute]

 GIS Tools and Techniques – choose three courses (9 credits) from the following: